 Brandon admitted, "Sometimes I say I have plans to do something when I don't, just to get out of having to tell someone I don't want to go with them.
 It seems like the better option, than saying I don't like you."
 There are other ways Brandon could turn down somebody's offer than telling a white lie.

 Broken promises are a failure to keep one's spoken commitment or promise.
-Broken promises can be especially damaging when the person who made the promise had no intentions whatsoever of keeping their word to begin with.
+Broken promises can be especially damaging when the person who made the promise had no intention whatsoever of keeping their word to begin with.
 Adam said, "I told a girl I know that I'd go with her to the game even though I knew I wouldn't be able to go.
 I wasn't trying to hurt her, but I didn't know what else to do."

 What Adam doesn't understand is that lying to the girl and breaking the promise does double damage, causing hurt feelings that could have been avoided.
 By breaking his promise he did great damage to her hope.
 She no doubt was all excited about going to the game with him, only to have her hopes dashed.
 Broken promises can lead to broken lives.

 3. The Lie of Fabrication